Community Partners in Business Development

 Central West End North Community Improvement District

-The Central West End Business Community Improvement District (NCID) was formed in 2010 to enhance the District and the businesses it represents through a combination of physical improvements and promotional activities.
-Activities of the NCID are made financially possible through a 1 percent retail sales tax within the district, situated along the North Euclid Avenue commercial corridor from Lindell Boulevard to Washington Boulevard.
+The Central West End North Community Improvement District (NCID) was formed in 2010 to enhance the district and the businesses it represents through a combination of physical improvements and promotional activities.
+Activities of the NCID are made financially possible through a 1 percent retail sales tax within the district, situated along the North Euclid commercial corridor from Lindell to Washington.

 Cherokee / Lemp Special Business District

 Cherokee / Lemp Special Business District collects revenue from special assessments and business license fees to serve Cherokee Street from Indiana to DeMenil Place.

 Cherokee Antique Row Business Association

 Cherokee Antique Row Business Association supports merchants along Cherokee Street from Lemp to Jefferson.

 Cherokee Station Business Association supports businesses on Cherokee Street from Indiana to Gravois.

 Cherokee Station Special Business District collects revenue from special assessments and business license fees to serve Cherokee Street from Indiana to Nebraska.